 The goal is to get all of these materials evenly mixed, as much as possible.
 We’ll generally add them in “lasagna layers”, mixing as we go.
 For example, add several inches of bulk soil or bagged soil, a good layer of compost, a couple inches of volcanic rock, and mix.
 With that, the bed may only be about quarter full.
 Repeat with more layers of each, mix.
 Continue this process until the bed is full.

-To take up *some* space at the bottom of a deep empty bed, you could choose to add a few inches of small branches, leaves, mulch, pine needles, or other woody organic matter, and then add the other recommended raised bed soil and compost on top.
-The woody debris eventually break down and feed the soil as a carbon source over time.
+To offset cost and take up some space at the bottom of a deep empty bed (e.g. two feet or deeper), you could choose to add some small logs, branches, leaves, mulch, pine needles, or other woody organic matter, and then add at least a foot of soil and compost on top.
+The woody debris eventually breaks down to feed the soil as a carbon source over time.

 If you filled your raised garden bed primarily with high-quality organic bagged soils and compost, you can go pretty light on the fertilizer for the first growing season.
 Those bags usually contain pre-amended soil with light fertilizer and some compost added.
 But as the next growing season comes around, you’ll want to start implementing a fertilizer routine for your raised garden beds.
 As your plants grow, they will use up a lot of the available nutrients in the soil.
 If you fail to amend the beds in preparation for the new crops, you set them up to flounder and starve!